Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 1.9 Dormition of Virgin Mary

-On 15th August, the day regarded as one of the most important festivals in Greece is when the Mother of God arrived in Heaven.
-Catholics commemorate that Virgin Mary closed her eyes without any pain, and led her spiritual way to Heaven.
+On 15th August, the day regarded as one of the most important festivals in Greece, the Mother of God arrived in Heaven.
+Catholics commemorate that the Virgin Mary closed her eyes without any pain and led her spiritual way to Heaven.

 Every Church in the Greek country is seen celebrating this auspicious day with large groups of people, praying and ringing the Church bells for the peaceful journey of the Virgin Mary.

-This important event is followed by many other side events of dancing with live music, feasting, and other rituals, which are known as Panigiria.
+This important event is followed by many other side events, such as dancing with live music, feasting, and other rituals known as Panigiria.

 On the Tinos island of Greece, the Panagia Evangelistria Church is known for its huge festivity event arrangement for the Dormition of Virgin Mary Day.
 It is regarded as the most popular church to visit because of its grandeur celebration.